Worried about becoming homeless?

 Homelessness means not having a permanent home.
 Although most young people don't end up sleeping on the street, not having a proper, stable roof over your head can cause all sorts of problems.

-If you have nowhere to live, are sofa surfing, or crashing at your mates it will be harder to get or keep a job, to carry on with your studies, any medical problems you already have may get worse plus all the upset can lead to stress or depression.
+If you have nowhere to live, are sofa surfing, or crashing at your mates house it will be harder to get or keep a job, to carry on with your studies, and not having a secure place to stay has a big impact on your mental health and wellbeing, causing stress or depression.

 Don't wait until you get kicked out or are forced to leave, it's never too early to look for help.
 If you’re having problems at home, speak to someone now like a youth support worker or another adult that you trust.

-You can also get help by calling 0808 800 4005 (free from landlines and most mobiles) to speak to Customer First during office hours or the Emergency Duty Service at evenings and weekends.
+You can also get help by calling the Customer First helpline on 0808 800 4005 (free from landlines and most mobiles) to speak to someone who can help you look at support for your situation.
+(Customer First have an Emergency Duty Service during evenings and weekends).

-If you have been living with a friend’s family or someone other than your parent/close relatives for longer than 28 days, this could possibly become a 'private fostering' arrangement.
+If you have been living with a friend’s family or someone other than your parents or close relatives for longer than 28 days, this could possibly become a 'private fostering' arrangement.

 In Suffolk, if you are aged 16 or 17 and you become homeless, you will be helped by workers from the County Council's Children and Young People's Services.
 They can also provide financial assistance, help with training and education, and support to help you tackle personal issues.